casdoor/casdoor-dotnet-sdk-example/README.md

 dotnet run --project MvcApp
 ```

 The default settings use the public demo Casdoor and Casnode configuration.
-Now Casdoor is listening on `http://localhost:3000`, and you can open your browser and visit it.
+Now Casdoor is listening on `http://localhost:5000` and `https://localhost:5001`, and you can open your browser and visit any of them.

 ![mvcapp1](docs/assets/mvcapp-login.png)